Skip to Content

 Landscaping Your Yard for Cedar Waxwings

-Transforming your yard into a cedar waxwing paradise isn’t rocket science; it’s about giving these social birds a cozy blend of native plants and layered greenery.
+Transforming your yard into a cedar waxwing paradise isn’t rocket science; it’s about giving these social birds a cozy blend of native plants and layered greenery, similar to a bird-friendly habitat

 By balancing open airy spots with dense cover, you’ll create a waxwing wonderland they simply can’t resist!